Riley Greene Player Props: Tigers vs. White Sox

-On Saturday, Riley Greene (.479 on-base percentage in past 10 games, 120 points above season-long percentage) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Jesse Scholtens.
-First pitch is at 1:10 PM ET.
+On Sunday, Riley Greene (.585 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the White Sox.
+In his last game he had a one-hit showing (1-for-5) against the White Sox.

 Riley Greene Game Info & Props vs. the White Sox